 When using essential oils topically, the best way to avoid any skin irritations and undesirable effects is to always dilute prior to applying to skin.

 There are many more benefits of using carrier oils with essential oils, you can read more here.

 Diluting with a carrier oil also makes application easier without lessening the effects of the oil.
 For healthy teens and adults 2% dilution is a good starting point.
 For everyone else, it is best to start at 1% and see how you respond.

 What does 2% look like?
 12 drops of essential oil in 1 oz of carrier oil.
 Check out this chart to help you determine how many drops are needed for the difference amounts of carrier oils.
-Get a free printable PDF at the bottom of the post.

 Another thing to do is to use the smallest amount of drops necessary to obtain the desired benefit.
 No reason to use more oils than you need, it is wasteful to the environment as well as you pocket book.

 How Do I Perform a Skin Patch Test

 Do you love the smell of essential oils but are not sure how to use them or maybe you're worried that you might have a reaction to one of them.
 Well, today we're going to show you how to do an essential oil skin test so that you can safely enjoy their benefits!